How to Successfully Navigate the Mortgage Process

 Navigating the Mortgage Process

-Between banks, credit unions, online lenders and more, homebuyers have a lot of options to choose from when searching for the perfect mortgage lender.
+Between banks, credit unions, online lenders, and more, homebuyers have a lot of options to choose from when searching for the perfect mortgage lender.
 When considering a lender, buyers should review loan product availability and lending criteria, especially the credit score requirement.

-For example, a buyer with a low credit score may find a conventional home loan is difficult to secure, so a lender that offers a home loan product designed for people with low credit scores would be ideal.
+For example, a buyer with a low credit score may find a conventional home loan difficult to secure, so a lender that offers a home loan product designed for people with low credit scores would be ideal.
 In that case, an FHA would be a viable option for a buyer.
-If the lender offers FHA loans, or at least another type of loan product designed for someone with more than a few blemishes on their credit report, that lender would be the ideal fit.
+If the lender offers FHA loans or at least another type of loan product designed for someone with more than a few blemishes on their credit report, that lender would be the ideal fit.

 Pre-qualification/ Pre-approval

 Many lenders offer home buyers the chance to get pre-qualified or pre-approved for a home loan before they actually apply for the loan.
-These two steps are important because they will give the buyer a better idea of their buying power; however, pre-approval requires a more thorough look into the buyer’s finances, so these results are more accurate than what is provided when a buyer pre-qualifies.
+These two steps are important because they will give the buyer a better idea of their buying power; however, pre-approval requires a more thorough look into the buyer’s finances, so these results are more accurate than what is provided when a buyer pre-qualified.

 Buyers should note that although a lender may pre-qualify or pre-approve them for a specific rate and amount, this doesn’t mean the buyer has to spend this amount on a house.
 Buyers have a better understanding of their finances than lenders do, so calculating how much they can afford for their monthly mortgage payments would be helpful.